thomasabishop/eolas/Electronics/Voltage.md

 These examples demonstrate that the voltage rise: voltage drop ratio always evens out.

-## Ground: zero potential

-We use the term **ground** to refer to zero potential - the point at which there is no difference of potential (voltage) that could generate current.

-We need ground to prevent electric shock from appliances and circuits.
-It keeps all devices at the same potential.

-In domestic settings appliances are **earth grounded**.
-The name comes from the fact that all appliances will ultimately connect to the earth to neutralise potential.
-This means there can be no difference of potential between circuits.

-In electronics ground doesn't refer to the specific appliance but is a concept of a zero reference point against which all voltages are measured.
-A measured voltage will be negative or positive with respect to ground.
-This said, all circuitry will also have a physical mechanism of discharging potential.

-// TODO: Don't really understand this so return to with better explanation

 ## Distinguishing _voltage_ from _electric field_

 It can be confusing that two different symbols often seemed to be used interchangeably when talking about voltage: $V$ and $E$.
 However, while they broadly point to the same phenomenon there is a difference in emphasis.